arthurchipdean/react-treeviewer/README.md

 ##Features
 * Customize expand and collapse icons
 * Add custom icons to each node
-* Expand nodes by clicking text
+* Expand nodes by clicking text if selectable is not true.
-* Allows to drag nodes
+* Draggable nodes.
 * Double Click a node to expand or collapse all the children
-* Test suite with 90%+ coverage
+* Test suite with 100% coverage

 ##Coming soon
 * Lazy loading node's children